Omnichannel Inventory Management 101: How to Optimize & Boost Efficiency

 Not only does this cancel out the shipping costs of the return (that either your or your customer would have to pay for), it gives your customer a chance to find what they are looking for in your physical store.

 As a result, you’ve offset the cost the shipping a return, satisfied the customer, and kept the sale.

-If your customer decides against getting what they really want, you still offset the cost of shipping the return, and now have an opportunity to sell the returned item in-store (rather than send it back to your warehouse to be evaluated and re-listed online).
+If your customer decides against getting what they really want, you still offset the cost of shipping the return, and now have an opportunity to sell the returned item in-store (rather than send it back to your distribution center to be evaluated and re-listed online).

 Rest assured this will work most of the time.
 After all, 62% of people admit they’ll buy online if they have the option to return in-store.

 It ends up being easier on them (and by default easier on you), so if you can, give your customers that option.